varglbargl/die-mad/README.md

  - 💜 Sounds?
 I feel like nobody wants sounds.
 I know I don't at least... but maybe some day.
  - 💜 Presets like Fireball Dice (lots and lots of little orange D6s that leave a fire trail)
  - 💜 Some kind of reward for donating or something?
 I don't know about this one.
 I mean I want to keep every part of this free.
- - 💜 Saving your settings.
-Now, this sounds like an obvious feature... but it would mean one of those big horrible Cookies Policy legal notices over part of the screen when you first visit.
-I DO NOT want to do that.
+ - 💚 Saving your settings.
+(EDIT: COOKIES!!)
  - 💜 Literal Mode: Actually rolling bones for performing digital geomancy
  - 💜 Dice with all custom faces, not just numbers (why tho?)